-- Leading discussions with the parties to the complaints/appeals to negotiate agreement on the appeal process. - Providing guidance and advice to the parties from the initial filing through to the hearing. - Resolving scheduling conflicts, coordinating exchange of information, coordinating preliminary hearings, and facilitating hearing settings. - Facilitating the review of appeal materials by the boards to ensure a thorough understanding of the appeal. - Facilitating decision meetings with panel members to help ensure board decisions are supported by sound reasons, following the decision model process. - Providing advice and guidance regarding the drafting of decisions to ensure conformity to the principles of administrative law and legislation, and are founded on evidence presented. - Travel throughout the province and coordinate the appeal panels in various locations. - Developing and maintaining multidisciplinary resources to support the Tribunal hearings (lawyers, expert witnesses on assessment, planning, property valuation, engineers, etc.) - 2.
-The Case Manager is responsible for managing threats to reduce the likelihood of a conflict or incident from occurring at hearings, in some cases attended by complex clients.- This involves: - Advising and/or briefing board members and staff on known or perceived threats concerning parties who are scheduled to attend a hearing. - Recommending and establishing safety protocols or other deterrents (e.g. security officer) for hearings, when warranted. - Designing an appropriate layout of hearing rooms to facilitate a safe hearing environment for hearing attendees, staff, and board members. - Managing complex clients through using de-escalating methods and procedures as required. - 3.
-This position is responsible for drafting complex board orders based on the recommendation of the panel.- This includes: - Ensuring draft board orders are clear, concise and grammatically correct. - Ensuring draft board orders are completed on a timely basis, as prescribed by legislation or target timelines established by the case manager and the Director, Hearings and Training. - Ensuring all annexation recommendations which are submitted to the Minister of Municipal Affairs for Cabinet decision - reflect the recommendations of the panel supported by applicable legislation and policy, have a logical flow and format, and include sufficient detailed reasons. - 4.
-The Case Manager is responsible for providing advice and awareness of issues and challenges to facilitate Board understanding to render thorough decisions or alternative solutions.- This is accomplished by: - Leading discussions with intake staff and appeal parties with respect of deficient filings. - Facilitating discussions between parties to enable understanding of issues that are raised. - Coordinating discussions to facilitate settlement of complaints prior to formal hearing. - Leading and conducting background research and analysis on appeal cases. - Evaluating and assessing relevant board decisions, and court cases including interpreting legislation and providing impact and application analysis. - Proactively identifying issues and providing panel members with relevant information for hearings. - 5.
-This position is responsible for developing and maintaining strategic and productive relationships with Board Members, appeal parties, stakeholders and both internal and external multidisciplinary resources to ensure roles and procedures are understood by all parties enabling a fair, equitable and efficient appeal processes.- This includes:
+- Leading discussions with the parties to the complaints/appeals to negotiate agreement on the appeal process. - Providing guidance and advice to the parties from the initial filing through to the hearing. - Resolving scheduling conflicts, coordinating exchange of information, coordinating preliminary hearings, and facilitating hearing settings. - Facilitating the review of appeal materials by the Tribunal to ensure a thorough understanding of the appeal. - Facilitating decision meetings with panel members to help ensure Tribunal decisions are supported by sound reasons, following the decision model process. - Providing advice and guidance regarding the drafting of decisions to ensure conformity to the principles of administrative law and legislation and are founded on evidence presented. - Travel throughout the province and coordinate the appeal panels in various locations. - Developing and maintaining multidisciplinary resources to support the Tribunal hearings (lawyers, expert witnesses on assessment, planning, property valuation, engineers, etc.) - 2.
+The Case Manager is responsible for managing threats to reduce the likelihood of a conflict or incident from occurring at hearings, in some cases attended by complex clients.
+This involves: - Advising and/or briefing Tribunal members and staff on known or perceived threats concerning parties who are scheduled to attend a hearing. - Recommending and establishing safety protocols or other deterrents (e.g. security officer) for hearings, when warranted. - Designing an appropriate layout of hearing rooms to facilitate a safe hearing environment for hearing attendees, staff, and Tribunal members. - Managing complex clients through using de-escalating methods and procedures as required. - 3.
+This position is responsible for drafting complex Tribunal orders based on the decision of the panel.
+This includes: - Ensuring draft Tribunal orders are clear, concise and grammatically correct. - Ensuring draft Tribunal orders are completed on a timely basis, as prescribed by legislation or target timelines established by the case manager and the Director, Hearings and Training. - Ensuring all draft Tribunal orders reflect the decision of the panel, are supported by applicable legislation and policy, have a logical flow and format, and include sufficient detailed reasons. - 4.
+The Case Manager is responsible for providing advice and awareness of issues and challenges to facilitate Tribunal members understanding to render thorough decisions or alternative solutions.
+This is accomplished by: - Leading discussions with intake staff and assessment parties with respect of deficient filings. - Facilitating discussions between parties to enable understanding of issues that are raised. - Coordinating discussions to facilitate settlement of complaints prior to formal hearing. - Leading and conducting background research and analysis on appeal cases. - Evaluating and assessing relevant Tribunal decisions, and court cases including interpreting legislation and providing impact and application analysis. - Proactively identifying issues and providing panel members with relevant information for hearings. - 5.
+This position is responsible for developing and maintaining strategic and productive relationships with Tribunal Members, parties, stakeholders and both internal and external multidisciplinary resources to ensure roles and procedures are understood by all parties enabling a fair, equitable and efficient appeal processes.
+This includes: - Leading discussions with parties to ensure understanding of disclosure and hearing processes.